-PRMP is committed to successful projects for the residents of Puerto Rico and has established a Puerto Rico Medicaid Enterprise Solution (PRMES) PgMO to provide guidance, support, and oversight for vendor projects within the Medicaid Enterprise.1 The PRMP PgMO has created plan aids to assist in effectively and efficiently accomplishing executed projects.
+PRMP is committed to successful projects for the residents of Puerto Rico and has established a Puerto Rico Medicaid Enterprise Systems (PR MES) PgMO to provide guidance, support, and oversight for vendor projects within the Medicaid Enterprise.
+The PRMP PgMO has created plan aids to assist in effectively and efficiently accomplishing executed projects.
 Project management involves applying best practice processes, tools, and techniques.
-The PRMP PgMO aids provide guidance for more predictable and consistent plans, processes, and practices, which will result in meeting the goals and objectives of PRMP and vendor partners, and meeting stakeholder expectations.
+The PRMP PgMO plan aids provide guidance for more predictable and consistent plans, processes, and practices, which will result in meeting the goals and objectives of PRMP and vendor partners, and meeting stakeholder expectations.

-The Communications Management Plan Aid is a living document intended to provide PRMP vendors with guidance on PRMP's expectations for conducting effective communications for PRMES projects to help manage project team and stakeholder expectations and prevent unchanneled communication.
+The Communications Management Plan Aid is a living document intended to provide PRMP vendors with guidance on PRMP's expectations for conducting effective communications for PR MES projects to help manage project team and stakeholder expectations and helps prevent un-channeled communication.

 PRMP expects vendors to develop and submit a Communications Management Plan for the project(s) for which they are providing services.
-Vendors should reference this document when creating their Communications Management Plans to help ensure PRMP's expectations are met and that there is a common understanding between PRMP and the vendor regarding the expected methods and activities needed to ensure timely and appropriate collection, generation, dissemination, storage, and ultimate disposition of project information among project teams and stakeholders.
+Vendors should reference this document when creating their Communications Management Plans to help ensure PRMP's expectations are met and that there is a common understanding between PRMP and the vendor regarding the expected methods and activities needed to help ensure timely and appropriate collection, generation, dissemination, storage, and ultimate disposition of project information among project teams and stakeholders.